 As a condition of bond, the Court will be required to order the installation of an ignition interlock device on any car you drive.

-If a defendant does receive a probated sentence, he/she will be required to serve a 10 day jail sentence as a condition of that probation.
+If a defendant does receive a probated sentence, he or she will be required to serve a 10 day jail sentence as a condition of that probation.

-Upon conviction, your driver’s license will be suspended from 90 days to 2 years.
+Upon conviction, your driver’s license will be suspended for at least 90 days up to 2 years.